openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 ## Alternatives

-Before deciding the _no-config_ sidecar container as described above, several alternatives have been investigated.
+Before deciding the _DaemonSet_ approach as described above, several alternatives have been investigated.
 They are being enumerated below.

-The storage solution to use would have the following characteristics
-- Backups should be taken on a round-robin fashion on each master node to avoid overwhelming a specific etcd member more than others.
-- Spreading the backups among all etcd cluster members provide guarantees for disaster recovery in case of losing two members at the same time.
-- One fits all storage solution, to be used across all Openshift variants including Bare metal and Single Node Openshift.

-Below is each storage solution, with its pros and cons.

 ### Dynamic provisioning using CSI